vivekjain488/Butterfly/README.md

-# 🦋 Chaos Cryptography: Entropy as the New Prime
+#  Butterfly: Entropy as the New Prime

-> **Encrypt with chaos, decrypt with order.**
+> **Encrypt with Butterfly, decrypt with order.**

-A research-grade cryptosystem that replaces number-theoretic hardness with deterministic chaos.
+A research-grade cryptosystem that replaces number-theoretic hardness with deterministic Butterfly.
 Uses hybrid chaotic maps (Logistic, Henon, Lorenz, Sine) for key derivation, keystream generation, permutation, and diffusion.

 **Authors:** Aditi Singh, Vivek Jain

 ## 🎯 Overview

-Traditional cryptosystems rely on number-theoretic hardness (factorization, discrete log) which may be challenged by quantum computing. **Chaos Cryptography** explores an orthogonal approach where cryptographic strength emerges from:
+Traditional cryptosystems rely on number-theoretic hardness (factorization, discrete log) which may be challenged by quantum computing. **Butterfly** explores an orthogonal approach where cryptographic strength emerges from:

 - **Deterministic chaotic dynamics** with extreme sensitivity to initial conditions
 - **High entropy keystream generation** from coupled nonlinear maps